swampyrad/RadTechVoxelPack/README.md

 from the RadTech Weapons Pack. ( Complete as of now )

 Requires Cheello's Voxel Doom mod, since the
-Doomed Shotgun and DM-97 Plasma Rifle to work.
+Doomed Shotgun and DM-97 Plasma Rifle need it to work.